natecostello/van_two_point_oh/van/electrical/battery/Battery_box_design.md

 | 3/16 Aluminum | 10,000  | 0.00439            | 0.0876          | 3786.2                    |
 | 3/16 Steel    | 29,000  | 0.00439            | 0.0302          | 10982.6                   |
 | 1/2 Plywood   | 1,1015  | 0.0833             | 0.0455          | 7289.6                    |

-\* Effective Spring Rate doubles deflection from calc to account for the deformation in the opposite side plate (essentially another spring in series).
+_\* Effective Spring Rate doubles deflection from calc to account for the deformation in the opposite side plate (essentially another spring in series)._

 #### Deformation (Concept B)

 Calculations performed using clearcalcs [moment of inertia](https://clearcalcs.com/freetools/free-moment-of-inertia-calculator/us) and [beam](https://clearcalcs.com/freetools/beam-analysis/us) calculators.

 **Conditions**

-Center distance between compression 8.874 in
+- Center distance between compression 8.874 in

-Width of plate 4 in
+- Width of plate 4 in

-Pinned boundary conditions
+- Pinned boundary conditions

-Start of load 0.5 in
+- Start of load 0.5 i

-End of load 8.374 in
+- End of load 8.374 in

-Assumed Load 12 PSI * 55.279 in<sup>2</sup> = 663.35 lbf
+- Assumed Load 12 PSI * 55.279 in<sup>2</sup> = 663.35 lbf

-Linear Load 663.35 lbf / 7.874 in = 84.246 lfb/in =  1010.9 lbf/ft
+- Linear Load 663.35 lbf / 7.874 in = 84.246 lfb/in =  1010.9 lbf/ft

 | Material         | E [ksi] | I [in<sup>4</sup>] | Deflection [in] | K<sub>eff</sub> [lbf/in]* |
 | ---------------- | ------- | ------------------ | --------------- | ------------------------- |
 | 4x1x1/8 Aluminum | 10,000  | 0.196              | 0.00342         | 96980.0                   |

-\* Effective Spring Rate doubles deflection from calc to account for the deformation in the opposite side plate (essentially another spring in series).
+_\* Effective Spring Rate doubles deflection from calc to account for the deformation in the opposite side plate (essentially another spring in series)._

 #### Deformation (Concept C)

 Calculations performed using clearcalcs [moment of inertia](https://clearcalcs.com/freetools/free-moment-of-inertia-calculator/us) and [beam](https://clearcalcs.com/freetools/beam-analysis/us) calculators.

 **Conditions**

-Center distance between compression 9.75 in
+- Center distance between compression 9.75 in

-Width of plate 7.21 in
+- Width of plate 7.21 in

-Pinned boundary conditions
+- Pinned boundary conditions

-Start of load 0.813 in
+- Start of load 0.813 in

-End of load 8.937 in (these don't exactly align with battery dimension thus analyzed load is high)
+- End of load 8.937 in (these don't exactly align with battery dimension thus analyzed load is high

-Assumed Load 12 PSI * 55.279 in<sup>2</sup> = 663.35 lbf
+- Assumed Load 12 PSI * 55.279 in<sup>2</sup> = 663.35 lb

-Linear Load 663.35 lbf / 7.874 in = 84.246 lfb/in =  1010.9 lbf/ft
+- Linear Load 663.35 lbf / 7.874 in = 84.246 lfb/in =  1010.9 lbf/ft

 | Material                | E [ksi] | I [in<sup>4</sup>] | Deflection [in] | K<sub>eff</sub> [lbf/in]* |
 | ----------------------- | ------- | ------------------ | --------------- | ------------------------- |